 Training without putting patients at risk

 This is why we exist – to give surgeons an excellent platform to train the fundamental technical skills of keyhole surgery before entering the operation room.
-For almost 20 years, Surgical Science has been committed to providing state-of-the-art medical training simulators that focus on ease of use and validation.
+For 20 years, Surgical Science has been committed to providing state-of-the-art medical training simulators that focus on ease of use and validation.
 The simple idea is to learn the practical techniques of instrument handling in a realistic but safe environment so that you can pay 100% attention to the patient when you begin your practice.

 Our vision is that every patient undergoing a medical procedure is certain that the care giver is trained and certified in a simulated environment.